Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 4. Restart the server using **node index.js**

-5. Send request to server
+5. Send a request to the server

 ![data-loaded](/Introduction%20to%20Long%20Polling/Images/data-loaded.png)